JackLumers/SpookyMaze/README.md

 # SpookyMaze
 A demo game for my employment opportunity.
 Based on given task and technical specifications, with a portion of my own creative ideas (a.k.a programmer art, lol)

+4 days' work.
+Some mechanics weren't implemented fully and could be more polished.

 # Project installation
 If you want to see the project - just download it via git and open it with **Unity 2020.3.24f1.**